 Get up earlier

 This may seem blatantly obvious but bear with me.
 Getting up an hour earlier will usually gain you more than an hour in productivity.
 In that magic early morning there are no distractions and your brain is firing on all cylinders.
 You can answer emails, read a book, prepare food for the day, work out or just sit and drink a cup of tea.
 Even if it means you have to go to bed an hour earlier, you will gain more than you lose.

-Nipping out to the shops for one thing is a freakin' huge waste of time.
-I can’t tell you the amount of times my husband heads to Bunnings to get screws per year.
+Nipping out to the shops, for one thing, is a freakin’ huge waste of time.
+I can’t tell you the number of times my husband heads to Bunnings to get screws per year.
 It drives me mental; just buy a 500 pack already.
-But I’m the same, every time I go to the shops to get milk it costs me $40 and half an hour of my day.
-If you have a bunch of birthday parties coming up, head out and buy all the presents in one go, hell, buy a few spares while you're there.
+But I’m the same, every time I go to the shops to get milk it costs me $40 and a half an hour of my day.
+If you have a bunch of birthday parties coming up, head out and buy all the presents in one go, hell, buy a few spares while you’re there.
 My new rule is; just grab the thing you are considering.
-Basically everything can be either frozen, returned or chucked in the present box.
+Basically, everything can be either frozen, returned or chucked in the present box.
 And then you can spend the morning before each birthday party at the beach, or in bed, or eating french toast.
-And surprisingly this tip has actually saved me money because less trips to the shops means less rando purchases.
+And surprisingly this tip has actually saved me money because fewer trips to the shops mean fewer rando purchases.

 Pair certain activities

 If you love watching trash TV but can’t find time to exercise, only let yourself watch it when you’re on the treadmill.
 If you have a friend that you regularly catch up with, go for a walk together rather than just meeting at the park.
 Watch a TV show on your laptop while you’re making dinner, read an awesome book when you’re waiting at dance classes, mix up frozen margaritas during a mid-week play date.
 Basically just pair the things you want to do with the things you already are doing.